 Reclassify the position and employee when the change is based on the finding of a significant change in duties, authority, and responsibility but still requires the same knowledge and skills of the occupational area.
 The changes in position duties will usually have occurred gradually over a period of time.

-Simultaneously abolish an existing position and establish a new position in a different classification when a position has significantly different knowledge and skills of the occupational area.
+Simultaneously abolish an existing position and establish a new position in a different classification when the existing duties are no longer needed and the position is being repurposed to perform work that requires significantly different knowledge and skills of another occupational area.
 The changes in position duties will usually have occurred immediately rather than over a period of time.

 During a classification study, reallocate the position and the employee when the duties remain the same and a new classification or a revision of an existing classification results in a more appropriate allocation.